What is a cutaneous horn?

 - A cutaneous horn is diagnosed by its clinical appearance.

 - Histological examination of the horn base is crucial to rule out malignancy, as there are no certain clinical features that can definitively distinguish benign lesions from skin cancer.

-- The lesion is usually completely removed surgically (excision biopsy).
+- The lesion is usually completely excised.
 In some cases, a deep partial biopsy is taken to establish the diagnosis.

-On histology, there is thickening of the stratum corneum (the top layer of the skin) or hyperkeratosis.
+On histology, there is a thickening of the stratum corneum or hyperkeratosis.
 Orderly horizontal parallel layers of keratin are associated more with benign lesions.
-Rapidly growing malignant lesions exhibit a more erratic growth.
-Acanthosis (thickening of the epidermis) is often noted.
+Rapidly growing malignant lesions exhibit more erratic growth.
+Acanthosis is often noted.
 The base of the lesion shows features of the underlying lesion.

 Cutaneous horns are usually excised with appropriate margins, dependent of the nature of the lesion.